atly2000/mixcr_start_tool/README.md

 MIXCR Start Tool allows you to input FASTQ file directories, FASTQ names, and output directories to prepare for a MIXCR run.
 The MIXCR run then operates using SWARM on the Biowulf HPC.

+Currently, this version of the tool is compatible with IGH, IGK, and IGL retrieval.

 Please cite Ann Ly, University of Oxford/National Institutes of Health if you use my tool.

 MIXCR Was developed by: